webdesigns23/flask-password-protection-technical-lesson/README.md

         self._password_hash, password.encode('utf-8'))
 ```

-Once you have all methods created, commit your code.

 #### Step 7: Test New Methods in `flask shell`

 Let's test the new methods we created.
 First, let's create, migrate, and update our database: